YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Plugin error: The plugin could not locate an appropriate libgcrypt library version.

-Action: Verify the <expected_version> is installed and in the library search path.
+Action: Verify that the <expected_version> is installed and in the library search path.

 --------------------------------------------------------------
 Matching encryption key <hash> not found in database key file